 Pharmaceutical packaging can be split into three main categories: primary, secondary and tertiary.
 As the name suggests, primary packaging is the first layer, which is directly in contact with the medical product or equipment.
 This type of packaging is made from materials that contain the drug without interacting with it.
 Examples of primary pharmaceutical packaging include strip packages and blisters.

-Secondary packaging refers to the cartons or pouches where medical products are grouped for storage, while tertiary packaging describes the containers pharmaceuticals are stowed in for shipping and bulk handling.
+Secondary packaging refers to the cartons or stand up pouches where medical products are grouped for storage, while tertiary packaging describes the containers pharmaceuticals are stowed in for shipping and bulk handling.

 Containers used for pharmaceutical packaging are either made of glass or plastic.
 Glass containers require an FDA clearance and need to be strong, rigid, impermeable and chemically inactive.
-High quality plastic packaging, meanwhile, are extremely durable and leak-resistant, meaning their design can be easily tailored to your requirements.
+High quality plastic packaging, meanwhile, are extremely durable and leak-resistant, meaning the design of your stand up pouches can be easily tailored to your requirements.

 Medical packaging usually takes one of several configuration based on its purpose: